 We were still enjoying the warmth of the hot spring after watching one of the most beautiful Nevada sunsets, when we heard them braying off in the distance.
 We could just barely make out their silhouettes as night fell on Spencer, and they continued to keep us company throughout the night as they grazed just feet from our tent.
 You could definitely say we were one with nature out there!

 The next morning we decided to check out Toquima Cave, located in the Toquima range, less than an hour from Spencer Hot Springs on a dirt road.
-From the Toquima Campground, it’s an easy half-mile hike to the cave, which is covered in pictographs from local Native American tribes that lived in that area thousands of years ago.
-Ancient rock art pictographs and petroglyphs like this can be found in caves throughout the Great Basin.
+From the Toquima Campground, it’s an easy half-mile hike to the cave, which is covered in pictographs from local American Indian tribes that lived in that area thousands of years ago.
+Pictographs and petroglyphs like this can be found in caves throughout the Great Basin.

 After the hike, we took a dip in the larger pool at Spencer and had great conversations with several people who did not hesitate to share their own stories and pull out maps to show us their favorite Nevada hot springs.
 What a wonderful experience to be able to share one of my favorite hobbies with others who enjoy exploring Nevada’s hot springs scene just as much.